Hanabali School of thought/ Islamic Jurisprudence

 Theological and Legal Stance

-Ahmad ibn Hanbal refused to submit to the state-sponsored theological view, despite intense persecution.
-He was imprisoned, flogged, and publicly humiliated, but remained steadfast in his belief that the Qur’an is the uncreated word of Allah, aligning with the creed of Ahl al-Sunnah wa’l-Jama‘ah.
+Despite severe persecution, Ahmad ibn Hanbal refused to adopt the state-sponsored theological perspective.
+Despite being publicly humiliated, flogged, and imprisoned, he maintained his conviction that the Qur'an is the uncreated word of Allah, which is consistent with the Ahl al-Sunnah wa'l-Jama‘ah credo.
 His bravery during this ordeal elevated him to the status of a moral and spiritual leader, and he became a symbol of resistance against both intellectual and political tyranny.

 Establishment of the Hanbali Madhhab